openaire/guidelines-literature-repositories/docs/field_publicationtype.rst

 Property resourceType (M, 1)
 ----------------------------

 Use the label of the resource type term as value.
+In the below table the preferred english labels are listed, but labels (preferred or alternative) in other languages can be chosen from the COAR Resource Type Vocabulary.

 Attribute resourceTypeGeneral (M)
 ---------------------------------